MichaelRoth42/Juicy-Blog-Stuff/working-with-apis-in-power-platform-for-beginners.md

 ## Use a certain information from a JSON object in a chat message

-Next up: What's a custom connector, difference between http request and custom connector, when to use what and how to build one
+Next up: What's a custom connector, difference between http request and custom connector, when to use what and how to build one.